Resources for International Students

 Where do our international students and alumni go?

-To review the employment choices of recent international graduates, See the Most Recent HKS Employment Report (link to pdf)
+To review the employment choices of recent graduates, See the Most Recent HKS Employment Report (link to pdf)

 Students who are considering employment in the U.S. should familiarize themselves with the Work Authorization process for F-1 and J-1 visa holders.
 Understanding both the opportunities and limitations of the U.S. job search will guide you in investing your time effectively.
 We encourage you to meet with an Office of Career Advancement (OCA) Career Coach to discuss challenges and opportunities in the U.S. job search.